 - ENGAGE your five senses as if you were there.

 - INTERACT with those in the scene, or imagine speaking to Jesus.
 What’s the conversation like?

 But, this is not easy to all.
 For some, it takes time to prime our imaginations and feel comfortable with this kind of prayer.
 Sometimes we need a bit of guidance.
 God In All Things has produced an Audio Guide you can use to imaginatively pray with any Gospel passage.
 The audio track offers you prompts and then invites you to press pause and pray with the passage before returning to the audio for the next prompt.
-It may be best to download the track to your phone and listen with headphones or find the track in the God In All Things playlist on the SoundCloud app.
+It may be best to download the track to your phone and listen with headphones or find it in the Ignatian Audio Meditations podcast.